rwijtvliet/portfolyo/docs/core/pfline.rst

 Timeseries with unit
 ====================

-To create a price-only or volume-only portfolio line, it is possible to use a ``pandas.Series`` with a valid unit for volume or price.
+To create a price-only or volume-only portfolio line, we may provide a ``pandas.Series`` with a valid unit for volume or price.
 It is automatically converted to the default unit.

 .. exec_code::